tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 front-end application to make it easier to actually use the CD List.
 Now, you can add CDs through the GUI, upload or download the list as a CSV, and sort and paginate the results.
-It's a simple interface that works reasonably well so far -- if yet unfinished because you can't edit or delete CDs through the web interface yet.
+It's a simple interface that works reasonably well so far -- if unfinished because you can't edit or delete CDs through the web interface yet.

 But returning to the original task of the series of posts, and not